COGS108/Overview/COGS108-Syllabus.md

 2. If you don't know people in the class or don't have people you want to work with, no problem.
 Piazza has a feature where you can look for group mates - check for that post and look through there to find group mates
 3. If you are struggling to find a group, there will be a form to fill out during week 2 for those interested in finding a group.
 If you sign up for help finding a group, you will be assigned to a group.
 We will do our best to form groups among individuals with similar schedules and interests.
 Groups will be assigned by the middle of week

-For students who choose Option 1, groups will be submitted via Google Form by the Friday of week 3 (see Course Outline).
+For students who choose Option 1, groups will be submitted via Google Form by the Friday of week 3 (see Course Schedule).
 One form will be submitted per group.
 This will be required of all groups who choose Option 1 (even those we help form), as you will be required to include your GitHub username in this submission.

 ### Project Proposal

-You will have to submit a group project proposal by the end of week four (see course outline below) on GitHub.
+You will have to submit a group project proposal by the end of week four (see Course Schedule below) on GitHub.
 This means that you will have to have to have met as a group by then, have determined what question you want to ask in your project, started to identify the data you’ll need/the data you’ll use to answer your group’s question of interest, have laid out a plan for your project’s completion going forward.
 You will receive feedback on your project proposal to help guide your final project.
 However, we strongly encourage you to chat with the instructional staff throughout the quarter as you work on your project to elicit more feedback and ensure you’re going in the right direction.

 ### Group Project Survey